-- Credited service (in years and completed months and days) times 2% of average annual earnings (until 1/5/2001) as defined above. - 2.1 % of average annual earnings thereafter

-Cost of living adjustment (COLA) is applied annually on January 1.
+(In addition to the above-defined benefit, 3% of the member contributions are going into a supplemental retirement account.
+The City is contributing 1-1/2% of gross regular bi-weekly payroll into this account.
+At retirement, the member is entitled to the value of this account.)
+Option 2 Credited service (in years and completed months and days) times 2% of average annual earnings (until 1/5/2001) as defined above.
+2.1 % of average annual earnings thereafter Benefit adjustment Cost of living adjustment (COLA) is applied annually on January 1.
 The COLA is an increase of 3% based on the prior year's benefit.
 If member is over 62 an additional increase of 1⁄2 of the excess by which the percentage increase in the CPI exceeds 3% is awarded.
 The total COLA may not exceed 4%.
 Members receiving benefits for less than the preceding 12 months will have the COLA prorated based on the number of months benefits were received.

-- Members of Division G are covered by Social Security - DROP - Members remain non-vested in the City's contribution and the related earnings thereon until five years of service has been completed, at which time the participant vests fully - Division is closed to new members
+Other Members of Division G are covered by Social Security DROP Members remain non-vested in the City's contribution and the related earnings thereon until five years of service has been completed, at which time the participant vests fully.
+Division is closed to new members